 Cornerback Rashad Fenton and safety Tedric Thompson were bracketing Brown.
-This was not man-free coverage with a safety providing help in the deep middle.
-Instead, Thompson immediately attacked the line of scrimmage at the snap to account for Brown’s route inside.
+You can see that Thompson was flat-footed at the snap and then immediately attacked the line of scrimmage to account for Brown’s route inside.
 The deep middle of the field was left wide open.
 It didn’t matter.

 The Ravens would be forced to punt.

 Later in the game, Baltimore faced a 3rd-and-9.
 Again, they went with an empty formation.
 The Chiefs’ response was a bit different here.
 Instead of leaving a defender inside to provide help, Spagnuolo called for a Cover-0 blitz.
 That meant man-to-man across the board with the deep middle left wide open once again.